abeimler/ecs_benchmark/README.md

 **Note:**
-* Get one CONST component
+* Get one non-const component
-   1. const PositionComponent
+   1. PositionComponent

 ### Get one (const) component from Entity